Lycia

-The many cities in Lycia were wealthy as shown by their elaborate architecture starting at least from the 5th c.
-BC and extending to the Roman period.
+The many cities in Lycia were wealthy as shown by their elaborate architecture starting at least from the 5th century BC and extending to the Roman period.

 Lycia fought for the Persians in the Persian Wars, but on the defeat of the Achaemenid Empire by the Greeks, it became intermittently a free agent.
 After a brief membership in the Athenian Empire, it seceded and became independent (its treaty with Athens had omitted the usual non-secession clause), was under the Persians again, revolted again, was conquered by Mausolus of Caria, returned to the Persians, and finally fell under Macedonian hegemony upon the defeat of the Persians by Alexander the Great.
 Due to the influx of Greek speakers and the sparsity of the remaining Lycian speakers, Lycia was rapidly Hellenized under the Macedonians, and the Lycian language disappeared from inscriptions and coinage.

 On defeating Antiochus III the Great in 188 BC, the Roman Republic gave Lycia to Rhodes for 20 years, taking it back in 168 BC.
 In these latter stages of the Roman Republic, Lycia came to enjoy freedom as a Roman protectorate.
 The Romans validated home rule officially under the Lycian League in 168 BC.
-This native government was an early federation with republican principles; these later came to the attention of the framers of the United States Constitution, influencing their thoughts.
+This native government was an early federation with republican principles; these later came to the attention of the framers of the United States Constitution, particularly James Madison, influencing their thoughts.